barrettd/Raspberry-Pi-Cpp/README.md

 This allows you to easily keep the source and build products separate.

-Here are the steps to follow to build the pi_lib and the test app. cd lib/ make directories make cd ../test make directories make
+Here are the steps to follow to build the pi_lib and the test app.
+1. cd lib/
+2. make directories
+3. make
+4. cd ../test
+5. make directories
+6. make

 Then to run the test app:
-cd ../build
+1. cd ../build
-bin/GpioTest
+2. sudo bin/GpioTest

 I hope that you have fun with this.

 Let me know if you have any issues or would like additions.

+TODO:
+1. Pulse Width Modulation (PWM)
+2. Pull up / down resistors
+3. Interrupts, callbacks

 Regards,

-Barrett
+Barrett Davis
+Tree Frog Software
 barrett@thefrog.com

 https://github.com/barrettd/Raspberry-Pi-Cpp.git